sitedata/whmcs-client-password-changer/README.md

 ## How it works?

-When this addon is activated, administrators get the ability to change individual user passwords without the need to sent a password reset email to the client.
+When this addon is activated, administrators get the ability to change individual user passwords without the need to send a password reset email to the client.
 You can generate a password or enter one of your choosing.

 There are a number of configuration optons available, please see the Configuration heading below.